fanqieboy/cyber_sensor_mixed/README.md

 # Cyber Sensor ROS2 Driver

-Cyber Sensor Fixed Driver is the driver package used to connect multi-functional LiDAR products produced by Cyber Sensor.
+Cyber Sensor Mixed Driver is the driver package used to connect multi-functional LiDAR products produced by Cyber Sensor.

 ## 1. OS requirements
   * Ubuntu 20.04 for ROS2 Foxy;